National Geospatial Center of Excellence

 The mission of the National Geospatial Center of Excellence (NGCE) (formerly National Cartography and Geospatial Center) is to provide the USDA NRCS with technical leadership and expertise in geosciences: mapping science, cartography, geographic information systems (GIS), aerial photography, remote sensing and global position systems (GPS), elevation and imagery data, natural resources data, and geospatial technology.
 The NGCE provides accessible, up-to-date, authoritative, and trusted geospatial data and valued-added geospatial services based on the best geosciences.

-Delivering geospatial business solutions—The NGCE supports the mission by preparing and implementing geospatial standards and developing effective applications using geospatial technologies.
+Delivering geospatial business solutions—The NGCE supports the mission by Leading the USDA and NRCS in delivering enterprise geospatial solutions.